Peroxide-PHP/api-skeleton/README.md

 For Postgres, consider utilizing the Postgres Client instead.
 Be diligent in vetting any other communication methods before implementation to preempt any unforeseen issues down the line.

-For more informations about blocking event loop please check the documents: https://openswoole.com/
+For more information about blocking event loop please check the documents: https://openswoole.com/

 # Suggestions or PR's
 Feel free to fork the project and submit a pull request to the develop branch.
 We welcome any suggestions or